The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Introduction

 On the other hand, if $G$ is a simple Lie group with rank at least two and $\H$ is any unitary representation with no invariant vectors, then $\hcb^2(G,\H)=0$, \cite{Burger_Monod_JEMS, Burger_Monod_GAFA}, thus showing that in non-positive curvature the situation cannot be expected to be completely analogous.

 In this paper we move away from the negative curvature case and look at actions on CAT(0) cube complexes.

 CAT(0) cube complexes are simply connected combinatorial objects introduced by Gromov in \cite{Gromov_hyperbolic}.
 They have been used is several important contexts, such as Moussong's characterization of word hyperbolic Coxeter groups in terms of their natural presentation, \cite{Moussong}.
 A prominent use of CAT(0) cube complexes was made by Sageev in his thesis, \cite{Sageev_95}: generalizing Stalling's theorem on the equivalence between splittings of groups and actions on trees, \cite{Scott, Serre_amalgames, Serre_trees}, he proved an equivalence between the existence of an action of a group $\Gamma$ on a CAT(0) cube complex and the existence of a subgroup $\Lambda<\Gamma$ such that the pair $(\Gamma,\Lambda)$ has more than one end.
-More recently, Agol's proof of the last standing conjecture in 3-manifolds, the virtual Haken conjecture, uses (special) cube complexes in an essential way, thus indisputably asserting their relevance in the mathematical scenery.
+More recently, Agol's proof of the last standing conjecture in 3-manifolds, the virtual Haken conjecture, uses (special) cube complexes in a crucial way, thus indisputably asserting their relevance in the mathematical scenery.

-The simplest example of a CAT(0) cube complex $X$ is a simplicial tree; the midpoint of a vertex is the analogue of a {\em hyperplane} for a general CAT(0) cube complex.
+The first example of a CAT(0) cube complex $X$ is a simplicial tree; the midpoint of a vertex is the analogue of a {\em hyperplane} for a general CAT(0) cube complex.
 Hyperplanes separate $X$ into two connected components, called {\em halfspaces}, the collection of which is denoted by $\frakH(X)$.
 If the vertex set of $X$ is locally countable then $\frakH(X)$ is countable as well.
-Two nested halfspaces $h\subset k$ are {\em tightly nested} if for every halfspace $\ell$ such that $h\subseteq\ell\subseteq k$, either $\ell = h$ or $\ell = k$.
-In the case of a simplicial tree, tightly nested halfspaces correspond to connected geodesic segments.
-We denote by $\frakH(X)^{(n)}$ the collection of sequences of size $n\geq1$ of {\em tightly nested} halfspaces in $\mathfrak H(X)$.

-A CAT(0) cube complex is in particular a {\em median space}, that is, given any three vertices, there is a unique vertex, the {\em median}, that is on the geodesics joining the three points.
-If $1\leq p<\infty$, we define an $\Aut(X)$-invariant cocycle
+A CAT(0) cube complex is in particular a {\em median space}, that is, given any three vertices, there is a unique vertex, the {\em median}, that is on the combinatorial geodesics joining any two of the three points.
+For $n\geq2$ let $\frakH(X)^n$ denote the set of $n$-tuples of halfspaces in $X$.
+If $1\leq p<\infty$, we define a one-parameter family of $\Aut(X)$-invariant cocycles